 There are many things to do in the area, and the attractions are famous in every part of the country, that said, there are two national parks located in the region namely Kolovesi and Linnansaari, and it offers activities like trekking and cycling expeditions for anyone who enjoys the great outdoors.

 Apart from that, northern Finland is famous for the Aurora Borealis since it is every traveler’s dream and seeing this phenomenon is an unforgettable experience.
 Nevertheless, Rovaniemi is also a lovely place to visit in summer to witness the midsummer, the time when the sun doesn’t set.

-Salla is a municipality located in Lapland, and it is a place for holidays in Finland since it offers a lot of tourists’ attractions and a wide range of activities in every season.
+Salla is a municipality located in Lapland, and it is a place for a Finland vacation since it offers a lot of tourists’ attractions and a wide range of activities in every season.

 Home for many winter activities since it is located in Lapland, aside from the typical winter activities like skiing and snowboarding, there are also out of the ordinary things to do that are offered in Salla such as reindeer or a husky sledding.

 If you visit Salla in winter, make sure to try one of its many saunas by the lake and join the locals jump in its icy water after a good sauna session (if you dare).